awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-down.md

 ## Description<a name="cmd-ecs-cli-down-description"></a>

 Deletes the AWS CloudFormation stack that was created by ecs\-cli up and the associated resources\.
-The `--force` option is required\.

 **Note**
 The Amazon ECS CLI can only manage tasks, services, and container instances that were created with the CLI\.
 To manage tasks, services, and container instances that were not created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console\.